Undergraduate Course: Arabic 1a (IMES08026)

 On completion of this course, the student will be able to:

-- Read and write the Arabic script.
+- Students will learn to read and write the Arabic script.

 |Graduate Attributes and Skills